How Polyhydroxy Acids May Help with Acne

 - Increase skin moisture

-However, we only have one study to date.
-It shows a 20% clearing of acne due to polyhydroxy acids.
-Therefore, if polyhydroxy acids can in fact help reduce acne, it is likely to a relatively minor degree, so they should be used alongside other acne medications.
+However, only one study to date has studied topical polyhydroxy acids on people with acne.
+It showed a 20% clearing of acne.
+Therefore, if polyhydroxy acids can in fact help reduce acne, it is likely to a minor degree.
+For this reason, they should be used alongside other acne medications.

 Polyhydroxy acids may also help with the appearance of skin by reducing skin discoloration, and decreasing signs of aging.